The halo 3-point correlation function: a methodological analysis: Discussion and conclusions

 \acknowledgments

+We thank the anonymous referee for the comments and suggestions that helped improve the paper.
 We want to thank Luigi Guzzo, Elena Sarpa and Massimo Guidi for useful discussions, Claudio Dalla Vecchia for performing and sharing the {\Min} simulations used in this work.
 The {\Min} simulations have been performed on the Hydra and Euclid clusters at the Max Planck Computing and Data Facility (MPCDF) in Garching.
 The {\Pin} mocks were run on the GALILEO cluster at CINECA, thanks to an agreement with the University of Trieste.
 AV, EB and MM are partially supported by ASI/INAF agreement n.
-2018-23-HH.0 ``Scientific activity for Euclid mission, Phase D" EB, AV, PM and ES are also supported by INFN project ``InDark".
+2018-23-HH.0 ``Scientific activity for Euclid mission, Phase D".
+EB, AV, PM and ES are also supported by INFN project ``InDark".
 EB and AV are also supported by MIUR/PRIN 2017 ``From Darklight to Dark Matter: understanding the galaxy-matter connection to measure the Universe".
 EB is also supported by ASI/INAF agreement n.
 2017-14-H.O ``Unveiling Dark Matter and Missing Baryons in the high-energy sky".
 ES and PM are also partially supported by PRIN MIUR 2015 "Cosmology and Fundamental Physics: illuminating the Dark Universe with Euclid."
 MM acknowledges support from MIUR, PRIN 2017 (grant 20179ZF5KS).